-Today’s lesson is teaching body parts in Spanish!
-I have several fun and easy activities to teach your kids the basic body parts in Spanish.
-I have detailed instructions for a game, video ideas, a listening and reading activity, and detailed instructions for Total Physical Response (TPR) which is a great way to practice Spanish with actions.
+Do you want your kids to learn Spanish AND have fun with them?
+You can do both using the fun and easy activities to teach the list of body parts in Spanish that I have in this lesson.
+I have detailed instructions for a game (a great way to spend time together), video ideas, a listening and reading activity, and detailed instructions for Total Physical Response (TPR) which is a proven way to learn Spanish using actions.

 The lessons build on each other, so if you haven’t completed the previous lessons check out my start page.

-How I Taught My Kids the Body Parts in Spanish
+How I Taught My Kids This Basic List of Body Parts in Spanish

 Anyhoo, Aidan and I started the lesson with TPR.
 I totally forgot to review the numbers before we started.
 Oops.
 I had been reviewing them during the week, and he remembered them so it probably wasn’t necessary to do it again before jumping into the body parts lesson.